traildb/traildb-haskell/README.md

 [https://github.com/traildb/traildb-haskell].
 Then follow these instructions.

-You need at least `traildb`, `Judy` and `cmph` libraries installed to compile and use these bindings.
-The latter two are dependencies of TrailDB itself so if you have TrailDB the C library installed properly, then most likely you don't need to do anything else regarding dependencies.
+You need at least `traildb` and `Judy` libraries installed to compile and use these bindings. `Judy` is a dependency of TrailDB itself so if you have TrailDB the C library installed properly, then most likely you don't need to do anything else regarding dependencies.

 ### cabal-install